Communio-Templorum/bylaws/Articles-of-Incorporation.md

 ## 9. Members

-The Corporation will have members.
+The Corporation will have Members.

-Any person may choose to join the Corporation as a non-voting member.

-All Members of the Curiae shall be recognized as non-voting members of the Corporation.
+Members are encouraged to join a local Curia or a temple of an Order of a Cultic Priesthood.

 Other qualifications and
 requirements to be considered as an Active Member of the Corporation shall be set in the Bylaws.